Who is responsible for the Dutch World Heritage sites?

 - the Ministry of Education, Culture and Science (cultural heritage);

-- Cultural Heritage Agency of the Netherlands (CHA);
+- Cultural Heritage Agency of the Netherlands (RCE);

 - Heritage and Arts Directorate;